Start Building your new Intranet Today!

-Hard to believe but true: Despite the many advantages of the paperless office, we’re still a long way off from ending our love affair with paper.
+Hard to believe but true: Despite the many advantages of an Intranet, we’re still a long way off from ending our love affair with paper.

 For example, according to an Edelman Berland survey, even though 87% of respondents consider their office to be “mostly digital,” only 2% use no paper whatsoever in business transactions involving contracts.

 Let’s back up.
 Why is a paperless office ideal, anyway?

 A paperless offices buys less paper and ink, and spends less on mailing, shipping, and storage of paper documents.

 Leg’s face it, paper takes up space.
 Paper documents need to be stored, protected from fire, water, theft, and other physical threats, and organized for easy retrieval.

 Digital files can be processed faster, and are also easier to archive and find.
 There’s no need to physically move a digital form from one person or location to another, so routing them takes place in the speed of light (or as fast as your internet connection allows).

 With cloud storage and remote computer access tools, you can easily access digital documents from anywhere in the world.